-- Describe the research-based or evidence-based practices selected for implementation and why and how they could improve undergraduate STEM education at the institution and under the present setting and conditions. - As necessary, describe the demographic, social, cultural, and economic environment in which the project is situated and how this environment may

-- affect implementation, operations, and results.
-Describe adjustments that must be made to adapt the documented practices and strategies of this project to the environment. - Implementation Design: Present the conceptual model of the project and describe each of the components (i.e. each of the educational activities and interventions being implemented) and their links to the project goals and objectives. - Implementation/Intervention Study: Define the procedures and methods for analyzing and assessing each of the educational activities and interventions of the project in producing the desired effects. - Define the expected measurable outcomes and explain the relationships with the components of the implementation linked to project goals and objectives.
+- Describe the research-based or evidence-based practices selected for implementation and why and how they could improve undergraduate STEM education at the institution and under the current setting and conditions. - Describe, as necessary, the demographic, social, cultural, and economic environment in which the project is situated and how this environment may affect implementation, operations, and results.
+Describe adjustments that must be made to adapt this project's documented practices and strategies. - Implementation Design: Present the conceptual model of the project and describe each of the components (i.e., each of the educational activities and interventions being implemented) and their links to the project goals and objectives. - Implementation/Intervention Study: Define the procedures and methods for analyzing and assessing each of the educational activities and interventions of the project in producing the desired effects. - Define the expected measurable outcomes and explain the relationships with the components of the implementation linked to project goals and objectives.
 Include indicators and benchmarks with timelines that will determine which implementation strategies are proving to be effective in the environment.